CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_16S_Sanger.md

 * Vortex AMPure XP beads before each use.
 Vortex AMPure XP beads frequently to make sure that beads are evenly distributed.

-* Add 50 μl AMPure XP beads to each well.
+* Add 50 μl of AMPure XP beads to each well.

 * Pipette to mix around 15 times to ensure the beads are mixed well with PCR products.